 The Link ID subfield specifies a value that uniquely identifies the link where the reported STA is operating on.

+The Complete Profile subfield is set to 1 when the Per-STA Profile subelement of the Multi-Link element is complete as defined in 35.3.2.2 (Complete or partial per-STA profile).
+Otherwise the subfield is set to 0.

 Other subfields are TBD.

 35.3.2.2 Complete or partial per-STA profile